Anthonypaige/investnurenergy/src/content/post/air-source-heat-pumps-are-changing-the-game.md

 ### Federal Incentives

 - **Electrification Rebates Act (HEEHRA)**: This transformative legislation offers a point-of-sale rebate ranging from 50% to 100% for low- and moderate-income households.
-It aims to make energy-efficient solutions like ASHPs more accessible.
-[Read more about HEEHRA](insert article link).
+It aims to make energy-efficient solutions like ASHPs more accessible.[Read more about HEEHRA](what-is-the-high-efficiency-electric-home-rebate-act).

-- **Energy Efficient Home Improvement Credit (25C)**: This tax credit covers 30% of the installation cost of an ASHP, up to $2,000.
+- **Energy Efficient Home Improvement Credit**: This tax credit covers 30% of the installation cost of an ASHP, up to $2,000.
 It's available to all taxpayers and offers flexibility for those with multi-story properties.
-[Learn more about the 25C tax credit](insert article link).
+Learn more about the [25C tax credit](what-is-the-energy-efficient-home-improvement-credit-).

 ### State-Level Rebates

 - **State-Specific Programs**: Many states offer additional rebates and incentives for installing ASHPs.
 These can range from direct rebates to property tax reductions.
-It's advisable to check the[Database of State Incentives for Renewables & Efficiency](https://www.dsireusa.org/) for the most current information.
+It's advisable to check the[Database](https://www.dsireusa.org/) of State Incentives for Renewables & Efficiency] for the most current information.

 By taking advantage of these federal and state-level incentives, you can significantly reduce the upfront costs of installing an ASHP, making it an even more attractive option for energy-efficient home heating and cooling.